layerai-archive/examples/yolov5-object-detection/README.md

 Once you train you model, you can load and use the **YoloV5** model easily.

 First make sure you have the required libraries.
+Don't forget to restart your runtime after the installation!

 ```
-!pip install layer -q
+!pip install -U layer -q
+!pip install -U ipython -q
 !git clone https://github.com/ultralytics/yolov5
 !pip install -r yolov5/requirements.txt
 ```